 101 Guide: How Much Does It Cost to Ship a Car?November 29, 2019

-When you’re shipping your car to another city or state, it’s important to think about the cost.
+How much does it cost to ship a car?
+Or more importantly, how much should it cost?
 While you want to make sure that you’re getting your car safely to its destination, you also want to make sure that you’re not overcharged.
 This means you’ll be researching the average cost to transport a car so you can get a better idea of what’s a reasonable rate.

 This makes sense since you’re already spending so much in moving costs or in buying the car; you’d want to get the best deal in transporting it.
 In this post, we’ll take a closer look at the major factors that affect car transporting costs and what you can expect to pay to ship your car.
 Let’s dive right in.